alicht/DOM-manipulation/DOM/part2.md

 The DOM consists of a tree structure of nested nodes, which is often referred to as the DOM tree.
-You may be familiar with an ancestral family tree, which consists of parents, children, and siblings.
-The nodes in the DOM are also referred to as parents, children, and siblings, depending on their relation to other nodes.
+Similiar to a family tree, the nodes in the DOM are also referred to as parents, children, and siblings depending on their relation to other nodes.

 ### To do: